Pact of Forgetting: International implications

-In some countries the Spanish agreement not to prosecute politically-motivated wrongdoing juridically and not to use the past in daily politics was seen as the example to follow.
-This was especially the case in countries which like Spain were undergoing the process of transition from dictatorship to democracy, e.g. in Poland.
-In the 1990s the progressist media hailed the Spanish model, which reportedly refrained from revanchism and from the vicious circle of “settling accounts”.
-The issue was highly related to the debate on “decommunization” in general and on “lustration” in particular; the latter was about measures intended against individuals involved in the pre-1989 regime.
+In Poland, which underwent a later democratic transition, the Spanish agreement not to prosecute politically-motivated wrongdoing juridically and not to use the past in daily politics was seen as the example to follow.
+In the 1990s the progressive media hailed the Spanish model, which reportedly refrained from revanchism and from the vicious circle of "settling accounts".
+The issue was highly related to the debate on "decommunization" in general and on "lustration" in particular; the latter was about measures intended against individuals involved in the pre-1989 regime.
 Liberal and left-wing media firmly opposed any such plan, and they referred the Spanish pattern as the civilized way of moving from one political system to another.
 In a debate about transition from communism, held by two opinion leaders Vaclav Havel and Adam Michnik, the Spanish model was highly recommended.
-Later politics of Zapatero was viewed as dangerous “playing with fire” and pundits ridiculed him as the one who was “rattling with skeletons pulled from cupboards” and “winning the civil war lost years ago”; they compared him to Jarosław Kaczyński and leaders of allegedly sectarian, fanatically anti-communist, nationalistic, Catholic groupings.
-However, during the 2010s the left-wing media were gradually abandoning their early criticism of Zapatero; they were rather agonizing about Rajoy and his strategy to park the “historical memory” politics in obscurity.
-With the threat of “lustration” now gone, progressist authors have effectively made a U-turn; currently they are rather skeptical about the alleged “pact of forgetting” and advocate the need to make further legislative steps advanced by the Sánchez government on the path towards “democratic memory”.
-The Polish right, which in the 1990s was rather muted about the solution adopted in Spain, since then remains consistently highly critical about the “historical memory” politics of both PSOE and PP governments.
+Later, the policies of prime minister Zapatero were viewed as dangerous "playing with fire", and pundits ridiculed him as the one who was "rattling with skeletons pulled from cupboards" and "winning the civil war lost years ago"; they compared him to Jarosław Kaczyński and leaders of allegedly sectarian, fanatically anti-communist, nationalistic, Catholic groupings.
+However, during the 2010s the left-wing media were gradually abandoning their early criticism of prime minister Zapatero; they were rather agonizing about Rajoy and his strategy to park the "historical memory" politics in obscurity.
+With the threat of "lustration" now gone, progressist authors have effectively made a U-turn; currently they are rather skeptical about the alleged "pact of forgetting" and advocate the need to make further legislative steps advanced by the Sánchez government on the path towards "democratic memory".
+The Polish right, which in the 1990s was rather muted about the solution adopted in Spain, since then remains consistently highly critical about the "historical memory" politics of both PSOE and PP governments.